Dark Drag Around Sagittarius A*: Cross Section Projections

 In order to put these constraints in context, Figures~\ref{fig: electron sensitivity eV - GeV} and \ref{fig: nucleon sensitivity eV - GeV} respectively show electron and nucleon cross section sensitivity as a function of DM mass.
-In addition to the constraints derived from the DM density profiles listed in Fig.~\ref{fig: G2 density exclusion}, we show associated constraints from a variety of direct detection experiments in solid shaded regions, as well as cosmological constraints as dashed lines.
+In addition to the constraints derived from the DM density profiles listed in Fig.~\ref{fig: G2 density exclusion}, we show associated constraints from a variety of direct detection experiments in solid shaded regions, as well as cosmological constraints as dashed lines, with which our results are comparable in some regimes.

 Most cosmological bounds disappear for $m_\chi \lesssim 10$ keV because warm DM limits already constrain any thermal candidate below a few keV \cite{Viel:2013fqw}.
 We show all bounds associated with a velocity independent cross section for reference, but note that they can change vastly depending on the velocity dependence of interactions or for dark matter candidates with unique cosmological histories.
-Our constraints based on G2 observations, on the other hand, do not depend on any assumptions about cosmological history, while also extending to much lower masses.
 For electron scattering, solar reflection also sets strong constraints in the mass region $1 \text{ keV}\lesssim m_\chi \lesssim 10 \text{ MeV}$ \cite{An:2017ojc,An:2021qdl,Emken:2021lgc}.
-However, as discussed in \cite{An:2021qdl}, for large enough cross sections dark matter scatters too frequently off of the colder, outer regions of the sun, thus shutting off the enhancement received from kinetic up-scattering near the core.
+However, as discussed in \cite{An:2021qdl}, for large enough cross sections, dark matter scatters too frequently off of the colder, outer regions of the sun, thus shutting off the enhancement received from kinetic up-scattering near the core.
 This transition occurs when $\sigma_{\chi e} \gtrsim 10^{-31} \text{ cm}^2$, and thus solar reflection limits are left off Fig.~\ref{fig: electron sensitivity eV - GeV}.
 For nucleon scattering, solar reflection does not enhance detection relative to virialized halo dark matter for $m_\chi \lesssim 0.1 \text{ GeV}$ \cite{Emken:2021lgc}.